-Locally, in Buncombe County, The average price of a home was $70k more than it was this time last February.
-This year that average price is at $579,000.
-Asking prices are holding pretty steady too.
+Locally, in Buncombe County, The average price of a home was $73k more than it was this time last October at $624,000.
+Purchase prices are holding pretty steady too.
 On average, properties sold for 97% of their list price at the time the offer was made.

 That’s where we’ve been, now where are we going?